Polished and Primed Portfolios

 You may register your child for PPP even if they did not partake in SMYP.
 All middle school students are welcome!

-Please note: Applications are accepted on a first come, first served basis.
+Please note: Submitting an application for PPP does NOT guarantee registration.
+Applications are not accepted on a first-come, first-served basis.
+Acceptance notifications will be sent to parents/guardians starting Friday, January 3 via email.
 Applications must be hand delivered or mailed to the Museum.
 No applications will be accepted via email.